 The making of Passalacqua Zinfandel starts with selecting exceptional vineyards, many of them here in Dry Creek Valley.
-We craft vineyard-designate wines from our Estate Vineyard, the Maple Vineyard, the Bevill Heirloom Vineyard and the Lavender Hill Vineyard.
+We craft vineyard-designate wines from our Estate Vineyard, the Bevill Heirloom Vineyard, the Lavender Hill Vineyard, the Cypress Ridge Vineyard, the Landy Vineyard and J Rickards VIneyard.
 Designating the vineyard on the label means that 95% of the wine must come from that vineyard, so the selection of great vineyards that stand on their own is paramount.

 Bevill Heirloom Zinfandel

 Our newest vineyard-designate Zinfandel gets its big, rich flavor from a very unique plot blending Dry Creek Valley history and the fruit character for which this appellation is renowned.
 Bevill Heirloom Zinfandel Block is home to grape clones from five legendary area vineyards, most of which date to the late 1800s and continue to produce fruit for harvest.
 With the aim of preserving Dry Creek Valley’s storied winegrowing tradition, Duff Bevill and his team planted the block in 1999 using Zinfandel budwood from the Beeson, Cuneo, Guadagni, Hambrecht and Teldeschi vineyards.
 Today this lively family gathering produces delicious Zinfandel fruit, with the vineyard’s varied terroir creating rich nuances within each row of vines.
 Watch for the first release of Bevill Heirloom Zinfandel in 2010.